samhuk/ts-pg-orm/README.md

 Examples can be found within ./src/examples, showing more complete and realistic usages.

-### Article API
+### Integration Tests

-This is a simple single-endpoint api that has two data formats - "User" and "UserArticle", with a single relation linking them.

-Run `npm run article-api` to build and start the server (don't forget to run `npm i` first if you have not already).
-Once running, try sending a HTTP GET request to http://localhost:3000/userProfile/1.

-### Real DB Test

-This connects to a real PostgreSQL server at (by default) postgres@localhost:5432 and sets up a new ts-pg-orm instance with some sample data formats and relations, making queries to retreive records with related data.
+The integration test suite connects to a real PostgreSQL server at (by default) postgres@localhost:5432 and performs various ts-pg-orm queries with a set of example data formats and relations.

-Run `npm run real-db-test` to build and run this.
+Run `npm run integration-tests` to build and run these.

 ---